bensassonlab/labprotocols/SaccharomycesEnrichmentSOP.md

 -80 Freezer\
 Bunsen Burner\

-## Health and safety and other precautions
+## Health and safety and other precautions - Important Please Read!
 Gloves should be worn at all times.
-All field negative controls should be processed the same way as the field samples (even though we expect to see no yeast growing in these).
-Include positive controls in the lab by inoculating media with the target species to ensure that it can grow in these media.
+All field **negative controls** should be processed the same way as the field samples (even though we expect to see no yeast growing in these).
+Include **positive controls** in the lab by inoculating media with the target species to ensure that it can grow in these media.
+If you are reading this and you are in the Bensasson lab then please talk to me about what strains you should be using for your positive controls!

 ## Procedure
 Procedure should be followed working under sterile conditions: under a lit flame or in a biosafety cabinet.